 - Stir the coconut milk into the curry paste and bring to a boil.

 - Add the chicken and cook in the coconut milk for 10 to 15 minutes.

-- **If you want your curry thicker, at this point you can combine the cornstarch and water together and mix well until the cornstarch is completely incorporated into the water.
-Stir quickly into the curry and continue to stir as it thickens, (see notes).
+- **If you want your curry thicker, at this point, you can combine the cornstarch and water and mix well until the cornstarch is completely incorporated into the water.
+Then stir it into the curry quickly and continue stirring as it thickens (see notes).